Ulises-Rosas/qsin/README.md

 * `--verbose` specifies that the output should be verbose.
 * `--prefix` is the prefix for the output files.

+At some points of the Elastic Net path in some folds of cross-validation we might see convergence warning messages when`alpha` 0.99 or 0.95 is tested.
+This means that, at these points, Lasso-like solutions are likely not the best fit.
+These messages dissapear when the tolerance value is increased (e.g., `--tol 0.01`).

 You can check the elastic net path produced for creating the subsample by running the following `python` code: